 - Sensitivity to light and noise

-Symptoms may vary by patient, but most find that migraines interfere with their regular activities.
+Symptoms may vary for each individual, but most people find that migraines interfere with their regular activities.
 Symptoms can last from 4 hours to 3 days, and may occur up to several times a month.

 Treatment of Migraine Headache